Five-hundred-meter Aperture Spherical Telescope: History

 Testing and commissioning began with first light on 25 September 2016.
-The first observations being done without the active primary reflector, configuring it in a fixed shape and using the Earth's rotation to scan the sky.
+The first observations were done without the active primary reflector, which was configured in a fixed shape to use the Earth's rotation to scan the sky.
 Subsequent early science took place mainly in lower frequencies while the active surface is brought to its design accuracy; longer wavelengths are less sensitive to errors in reflector shape.
 It took three years to calibrate the various instruments so it can become fully operational.

 Local government efforts to develop a tourist industry around the telescope are causing some concern among astronomers worried about nearby mobile telephones acting as sources of RFI.
 A projected 10 million tourists in 2017 will force officials to decide on the scientific mission versus the economic benefits of tourism.

 The primary driving force behind the project was Nan Rendong, a researcher with the Chinese National Astronomical Observatory, part of the Chinese Academy of Sciences.
 He held the positions of chief scientist and chief engineer of the project.
 He died on 15 September 2017 in Boston due to lung cancer.

 On 14 June 2022, astronomers, working with China's FAST telescope, reported the possibility of having detected artificial (presumably alien) signals, but cautioned that further studies are required to determine if some kind of natural radio interference may be the source.
 More recently, on 18 June 2022, Dan Werthimer, chief scientist for several SETI-related projects, noted, "These signals are from radio interference; they are due to radio pollution from earthlings, not from E.T."